 Google Chrome is the most-used Web browser worldwide, according to Stat Counter.
-That's thanks to its swift performance, a clean interface and easy syncing with mobile devices.
-But this browser also benefits from plenty of useful extensions available on the Chrome Web Store.
+With its swift performance, clean interface and easy syncing with mobile devices, that popularity is easy to understand.
+But Google's browser also benefits from plenty of useful extensions available on the Chrome Web Store.
 Here are the best extensions.
 Note: Extensions can slow down your browser, so make sure you stick to what you think will be most useful.

 Data compression for more efficient browsing isn't exactly something new, as it's being built in to some browsers like Opera.
 Now Chrome users can also enjoy bandwidth savings with Google's Data Saver extension, a free Chrome add-on that uses Google's servers to compress website data before sending it's displayed, which can lead to large data savings.
 Users can look up further details as to how much data they're saving and consuming over time.
 As a security measure, pages accessed through HTTPS or Chrome's incognito mode are left uncompressed.

 Readability may be gone, but that doesn't mean that you can't get clean and easily readable versions of your favorite webpages, articles, and news anymore.
 Mercury Reader strips out surrounding webpage clutter, formatting, and advertising, for a clean, easily readable view for your comfort, while also including social sharing features and Send to Kindle functionality.

 We've heaped praise on Accompany for its approach to upgrading your meeting preparations by combining calendar and contact management features.
 Now you can get those features added straight into Gmail with the Accompany for Gmail Chrome addon.
 Accompany for Gmail makes sure you're never out of the loop when it comes to important information about the people and companies you correspond with, automatically pulling up bios, social media links, shared connections, recent interactions and professional news.